 As the pandemic slows, the Ark Encounter and Creation Museum are seeing many more people willing to travel.
 Attendance at the Ark and museum is equal to their excellent 2019 numbers, and on many recent days, record attendance is being set at both facilities.
 The numbers are even more impressive when noting that very few motor coaches have been arriving—people are only now beginning to feel more comfortable traveling by bus and sitting among other passengers.

 In addition to the Tower of Babel attraction, Ark Encounter expansion plans include a massive indoor scale model of what Jerusalem may have looked like at the time of Christ (open likely in 2023), and a themed carousel to be enjoyed by families and children.
-The Ark Encounter will begin raising funds for the Tower of Babel this year, which likely will take three or more years to research, plan, and construct.
 Among other things, the huge Babel structure will help people understand how genetics research and the Bible confirm the origin of all people groups around the world (and all people belonging to one biological race) and will tackle the racism issue.

 A new exhibit opens at the Creation Museum this week, Borderland: Israel at the Time of Jesus.
 The stunning exhibit features artifacts, models, original artwork, and replicas of what life was like in Israel in the time of Jesus.